Thanks for coming to meet us!

 People often think that just because you're out there singing or playing an instrument in public that your probably hungry for fame, to be adored or to show off but that's not always the case.
-For my family, it's always been about something much deeper and more fulfilling than that.
+For my family, it's always been about something much deeper than that.
 For us, it's about togetherness, connecting with people and nourishing our soul.

 “Music speaks what cannot be expressed, soothes the mind and gives it rest, heals the heart and makes it whole, flows from the universe, into the soul”

 Now it's Michael and me again just like when we started, only this time we have 10 years of amazing memories and experience behind us – plus a load more songs too!
 We sometimes get asked do we ever get tired of playing weddings and giving up our Saturday nights?
 The question tickles us because this truly is the best job in the world!
 And although weddings are often the same in all the traditional ways, every single one has it's own unique vibe, which means each one is a beautiful new experience for us.

 I still get butterflies and the tingles we felt the very first time and that's because we have such a powerful desire to help make the magic happen for anyone who believes in us to be there for them.

 I've enjoyed putting our story into words and especially the wonderful feelings of nostalgia it's evoked.
 I really wanted to write this so that anyone who we've played for in the past or who we play for in the future, get to know more about us.

 - And so the addiction continues -